Sheemakowser/sky-assignment/README.md

 ## Failing Test Scenarios
 As per the requirement provided, the expected statuscode for below test scripts was 404 but the actual statuscode returned was 400.
-So the below test would fail while running this suite
+So the below tests would fail while running this suite

 Perform a POST action using valid endpoint
 (path - /tech-test/articles/2 )